pietervankeer/pietervankeer/README.md

 - 🌱 I’m a student at [HoGent](https://www.hogent.be/)
 - 👯 I’m looking to learn more about automation
-- 🥅 2021 Goals: To be more productive on Github.
+- 🥅 2022 Goals: To be more productive on Github and to learn more about automation
 - ⚡ Fun fact: I love to mountainbike and I have a tractor

 ### Connect with me: